-Strengths Continued subscription growth despite high mobile penetration rate.
-Competition between operators driving growth and innovation.
-The launch of 3G and 4G services driving mobile data uptake.
-Weaknesses Average customer spending levels are low.
-Mobile data services are subject to government censoring and filtering.
-US embargo puts limits on potential network equipment partners for the operators.
-Limited international investments.
-Opportunities The presence of large numbers of inactive prepaid users inflates the penetration rate and masks the potential for further customer growth.
-High smartphone penetration and latent demand for 3G/4G services will drive subscriptions and revenue growth.
-Launch of advanced data services offer opportunity to operators and third-parties to develop data-centric services for consumers and enterprises.
-The government is making headway in a process of lifting the sanctions.
-Allocation of MVNO and wholesale wireless broadband licences offers new opportunities to foreign investors and will ensure continued development of mobile and data networks.
-Threats Government controls over mobile data and internet services could limit the growth of this potentially lucrative sector.
-Unstable political and security environment could hinder investment in the sector from equipment manufacturers and content providers.
+- The lifting of sanctions in January 2016 should pave the way for foreign investment growth in the country. - The presence of large numbers of inactive prepaid users inflates the penetration rate and masks the potential for further customer growth. - High smartphone penetration and latent demand for 3G/4G services will drive subscriptions and revenue growth. - Launch of advanced data services offer opportunity to operators and third-parties to develop data-centric services for consumers and enterprises. - Allocation of mobile virtual network operator and wholesale wireless broadband licences offers new opportunities to foreign investors and will ensure continued development of mobile and data networks.